ezlage/HyperX/README.md

 ##### Preparing to call remote methods
 ```
 with HPX do begin
-  //If you don't want the HyperText node to restart in case of an empty response
+  //If you don't want the HyperText node to retry in case of an empty response
   AutoRetry:=False; //If you don't specify, the default value applies: True
-  //If you want to specify how many times to try to send a command
+  //If you want to limit how many times to try to send a command
   RetryLimit:=3; //If you don't specify, the default value applies: 2
   //If you want to use a custom HyperText client
   HyperTextClient:='some_hypertext_client'; //If you don't specify, the default value applies: 'curl'